-Compute Canada, in partnership with regional organizations ACENET, Calcul Québec, Compute Ontario and WestGrid, leads the acceleration of research and innovation by deploying state-of-the-art advanced research computing (ARC) systems, storage and software solutions.
+Compute Canada, together with regional partners ACENET, Calcul Québec, Compute Ontario and WestGrid, leads the acceleration of research and innovation by deploying state-of-the-art advanced research computing (ARC) systems, storage and software solutions.

-Lindsay Sill – Executive Director, WestGrid
+John Longbottom – Chief Executive Director, WestGrid

 Suzanne Talon – Executive Director, Calcul Québec

 Suzanne Talon currently holds the position of Executive Director at Calcul Québec.
 She played a major role in the creation of this regional organization that brings together all major Québec Universities Advanced Research Computing (ARC) efforts.Prior to this, Suzanne was Assistant Director of the Réseau québécois de calcul de haute performance (RQCHP) as well as Technical Site Lead for Université de Montréal’s HPC team.
 She obtained her PhD in Astrophysics from Université Paris VII and during a decade of research, developed pioneering ideas in the field of angular momentum transport by waves, building theoretical and numerical models to understand the transport of angular momentum and elements in stars.

 Greg Lukeman, Chief Executive Officer, ACENET